Climate of Brazil: Temperatures

 Despite the popular image of the Amazon rainforest as a hot and humid region, temperatures of more than 35 °C are unusual.
-The annual average temperature in the region is 22 to 26 °C, with not much variation between the warmest and the coldest months.
-Even so, on occasions polar air masses influence the climate, causing the temperature to drop below 18 °C. The rainforest town of Cruzeiro do Sul has recorded temperatures below 2.5 C twice.
+The annual average temperature in the region is between 22 to 26 °C, with not much variation between the warmest and coldest months.
+Even so, on occasion, polar air masses influence the climate, causing the temperature to drop below 18 °C. The rainforest town of Cruzeiro do Sul has recorded temperatures below 2.5 C twice.

 The hottest part of Brazil is the northeast, where temperatures of more than 38 °C (100 °F) are frequently recorded during the dry season between May and November.
-Along the Atlantic coast from Recife to Rio de Janeiro, average temperatures range from 23 to 27 °C. Inland, on higher ground, temperatures are lower, ranging from 19 to 21 °C. South of Rio the seasons are more defined and the range of temperatures significantly wider, with the annual average falling between 17 and 19 °C.
+Along the Atlantic coast from Recife to Rio de Janeiro, average temperatures range from 23 to 27 °C. Inland, on higher ground, temperatures are lower, ranging from 19 to 21 °C. South of Rio, the seasons are more defined, and the range of temperatures significantly wider, with the annual average falling between 17 and 19 °C.

 The cities of Belo Horizonte and Brasília have moderate temperatures, usually between 15 and 30 °C, because of their elevation of 852 m and 1172 m respectively.
 Rio de Janeiro, Recife, and Salvador on the coast have warm climates, with average temperatures of each month ranging from 23 to 27 °C, but enjoy constant trade winds.
 The cities of São Paulo, Curitiba, Florianópolis and Porto Alegre are known to have a subtropical climate, which is within contrast with central and northern Brazil.
 Furthermore, it is to note that the winters often are more similar to that of Florida, and temperatures seldom fall below freezing in winter.